adam-tracht/uncertainty_prevalence/planning.md

 Web Application:

-Flask or FastAPI for backend
+FastAPI for backend API
-React for frontend
+React 18 with TypeScript for frontend
+TailwindCSS for styling
+React Router for navigation
-Chart.js or D3.js for interactive visualizations
+Chart.js and D3.js for interactive visualizations (planned) Context API for state management (planned)

 Deployment: Static site for simplified hosting